-Dr. Weiss provides reviews for these journals, and more: ACTA Biomateriala, Biofabrication, Computer-Aided Design, Tissue Engineering, IEEE Transactions on Robotics and Automation, IEEE Transactions on Systems, Man and Cybernetics, and theSME Journal of Manufacturing Systems.
+Dr. Weiss provides reviews for these journals, and more: ACTA Biomaterialia, Biofabrication, Computer-Aided Design, Tissue Engineering, IEEE Transactions on Robotics and Automation, IEEE Transactions on Systems, Man and Cybernetics, and the SME Journal of Manufacturing Systems.

 View a short list of Dr. Weiss’ publications at PubMed or a more comprehensive list at CMU.